 - Professional editors

-- Art Directors (a design editor)
+- Art Directors (design editors)

 Links matter, and they will continue to matter.
-That being said, generating them through manual outreach at the enterprise level as a content marketer rarely makes sense.
+That said, generating them through manual outreach at the enterprise level as a content marketer rarely makes sense.
 There’s a few reasons for that: